Skip to main content

 This construction project also includes:

-D30 Construction Update: Spring 2025
+D30 Construction Update: Summer 2025

-Limited mainline traffic impacts are expected over the spring/summer months.
+Limited mainline traffic impacts are expected over the summer months.
 Work underneath the new and existing bridges over Neshaminy Creek and Newportville Road will resume following all of the traffic shifts overhead.
-Limited impacts are expected locally, with the current access points being maintained.
+Limited impacts are expected locally with the current access points being maintained.
+Travel restrictions will be publicized in advance via Travel Advisories and will be issued to local media as needed.

 Turnpike (I-276) Mainline construction is expected to take place Monday through Friday between 6:00 a.m. and 5:00 p.m. through mid-2026.
-No long-term lane restrictions are expected later during this stage, but occasional nighttime lane closures and traffic paces may occur.
+No long-term lane restrictions are anticipated this construction season, but occasional nighttime lane closures and traffic paces may occur.
+Occasional travel restrictions and temporary road closures may be in place on surface roads in the vicinity of the new bridge.

 D30 Construction Progress Photos